 The French Quarter Courtyard, the pre-party, and the parade are well done and totally kid-friendly.
 We definitely recommend bringing along everyone in the family!
 Many Mardi Gras “characters” walk the streets near Universal Music Plaza and the French Quarter Courtyard, handing out beads and posing for photos.
 Mixed with the New Orleans party music filling the air, it’s a very festive atmosphere.

 The part of Mardi Gras that may not be quite so family-friendly is the free concert on select nights after the parade.
 Universal is able to get some pretty big names to play, and since the concert is free to anyone who has admission to the park, they can get packed – and we mean packed.
 We wouldn’t recommend bringing the kids around the Universal Music Plaza anytime towards the end of the night, unless you happen to be going when a decidedly unpopular or older band is playing.

 Luckily, it’s very easy to enjoy Mardi Gras’s family-friendly party atmosphere and parade while steering clear of the Music Plaza.
-In fact, Universal has set up a special parade viewing area just for kids called Little Jester’s – it’s located to the former Terminator 2 3D, and it opens an hour before the parade starts.
+In fact, Universal has set up a special parade viewing area just for kids called Little Jester’s – it’s located in front of the Brown Derby Hat Shop, and it opens an hour before the parade starts.
 And, surely by design, Universal has put this special viewing area right next to the park exit, so you can easily leave with your kids once the parade passes.